Skip to content

 Challengeable by: Auditor

-Detect duplicate invoices with exact + fuzzy matching plus rolling baseline Is there a duplicate or slightly varied invoice indicating fraud or systemic error?
+Detect duplicate invoices with exact and fuzzy matching against a rolling baseline Is there a duplicate or slightly varied invoice indicating fraud or systemic error?
 Rules Engine Vendor

-Deterministic duplicate invoice detection through exact match on vendor + invoice number + amount + date plus fuzzy matching on vendor name (Levenshtein distance, soundex), invoice number patterns (transposed digits, leading zeros, suffix variations), amount patterns (rounding, slight variations under approval threshold).
-Exact duplicates classified R; near-duplicate variants requiring pattern analysis classified A. Rolling-baseline comparison year-over-year plus benchmark against ACFE Report to the Nations 5 percent revenue median fraud loss.
-Critical for AP fraud detection plus AS 2401 substantive testing evidence
+Deterministic duplicate invoice detection runs an exact match on vendor, invoice number, amount and date, then fuzzy matching on vendor name (Levenshtein distance, soundex), on invoice number patterns (transposed digits, leading zeros, suffix variations) and on amount patterns (rounding, slight variations under an approval threshold).
+Exact duplicates are rule-based; near-duplicate variants that need pattern analysis are LLM-assisted.
+A year-over-year rolling baseline benchmarks against the ACFE Report to the Nations five percent revenue median fraud loss.
+This is critical for AP fraud detection and AS 2401 substantive testing evidence.

 Decision Record